 To provide a safe and speedy service all prescriptions are computerised.
 If you are taking regular medication a printout of all your drugs will be attached to your prescription.
 When you require a repeat prescription please submit the printout indicating the items you require, either by hand to the surgery or by post.

 Telephone prescription requests are processed by the Prescription Ordering Line (POL) on 0300 421 1215 which is an off site facility run by the Gloucestershire CCG.
-If you do not wish for your data to be shared with the POL please let us know at the surgery.
+If you do not wish for your data to be shared with the POL please contact us to let us know.

 Requests for repeat prescriptions take up to 3 working days to process.
 This is for safe prescribing and allows the necessary time for doctors and administrative staff to check prescriptions carefully and issue them safely.
 We kindly ask for patients to plan their repeat medications taking this into consideration.